Bill of patient with prolonged stay in hospital adds up to ₹6 crore

 Ms. Rana turned 33 on January 1 this year.
 Over the years, she has gone through multiple complications and is lying comatose in the ICU with the bill running up to ₹6 crore till September 7, 2020.

-Hoping that his wife will recover if treatment as per rehabilitation protocols is administered, Mr Nair told The Hindu on Sunday, “For abdominal pain, she underwent an emergency surgery as doctors said she had a perforation in the small intestine.
-Although she was conscious post-surgery and spoke to me about trivial things (asking me if I had collected her footwear from the emergency ward), two days later doctors said she suffered multi-organ failure and asked me to take the ‘body’ home.”
+Hoping that his wife will recover if treatment as per rehabilitation protocols is administered, Mr. Nair told The Hindu: “For abdominal pain, she underwent an emergency surgery as doctors said she had a perforation in the small intestine.
+Although she was conscious post-surgery and spoke to me, two days later doctors said she suffered multi-organ failure and asked me to take the ‘body’ home.”

 On his insistence, the family put her on continuous renal replacement therapy.
 “However, she subsequently suffered brain damage, and doctors said she had gone into an irreversible deep coma.
-But she came out of coma.
+But, she came out of coma.
 However, when the hospital stopped a particular medicine that had led to an improvement in her condition, her health deteriorated.
-From then on, she suffered multiple complications.
-The doctors had written her off several times and had always been insisting that we take ‘the body’ home,” he alleged.
+From then, she suffered multiple complications.
+The doctors had written her off several times and has been insisting that we take ‘the body’ home,” he alleged.

-Manipal Hospitals, in a statement, said: “She presented with delayed blunt injury of the abdomen resulting in small intestine perforation and severe abdominal sepsis with multi-system organ failure.
-Recently, she developed a catastrophic bleeding from the trachea leading to a critical condition.
-She is under doctors’ observation and continues to fight for her life under ventilator support.”
+Manipal Hospitals, in a statement, said the patient had been presented with delayed blunt injury of the abdomen resulting in small intestine perforation and severe abdominal sepsis with multi-system organ failure.

-“The hospital has also sought legal opinion and support from the investigating authorities as it felt that there has been foul play or domestic violence, which caused the abdomen injury,” the statement added.
+“The hospital has sought legal opinion from investigating authorities as it felt there has been foul play or domestic violence, which led to abdomen injury,” the statement added.